-- Level 2 photographers should be utilizing all the skills and techniques they have developed thus far in their photography careers, especially topics covered in Book 1 Photography Basics and Book 2 Next Level Photography - Get to know your camera's capabilities using zoom; Practice using different lens filters; Practice using light to portray a specific mood; Practice taking photos of reflections; Practice taking photos without the flash feature on your camera; Practice using the Rule of Thirds and the Rules of the Golden Triangle and the Golden Rectangle; Practice taking photos from different points of view/perspectives; Practice creating photos with interesting negative spaces; Practice capturing unposed, candid shots of a subject or event; Practice taking photos of "bits and pieces" of ordinary objects to create a work of art; Practice using a camera to create a panorama; Use color to create photos that are cool warm, monochromatic, contrasting, and/or complementary; Practice taking photos with a specific purpose in mind to teach, instruct, or sell a product or service; Evaluate photos that represent body of work.
+- Get to know your camera's capabilities using zoom; Practice using different lens filters; Practice using light to portray a specific mood; Practice taking photos of reflections; Practice taking photos without the flash feature on your camera; Practice using the Rule of Thirds and the Rules of the Golden Triangle and the Golden Rectangle; Practice taking photos from different points of view/perspectives; Practice creating photos with interesting negative spaces; Practice capturing unposed, candid shots of a subject or event; Practice taking photos of "bits and pieces" of ordinary objects to create a work of art; Practice using a camera to create a panorama; Use color to create photos that are cool warm, monochromatic, contrasting, and/or complementary; Practice taking photos with a specific purpose in mind to teach, instruct, or sell a product or service; Evaluate photos that represent body of work. - Educational resources for youth taking the Communications project can be found at: https://4hcurriculum.unl.edu/index.php/main/program_project /29 - Class 10 Level 2 Portfolio: Level 2 portfolios should represent the photographer's best work and must include 5-7 different images from the 4-H member's photography career.
+At least

-Class 10 Level 2 Portfolio: Level 2 portfolios should represent the photographer's best work and must include 5-7 different images from the 4-H member's photography career.
-At least 2 images must have been taken during the current year.
+2 images must have been taken during the current year.
 The remaining images may have been taken at any time during the member's 4-H experience and may have been previously exhibited.
 Portfolios may include photos which are exhibited in other Level 2 classes during the same year.
-Portfolios must include: 1) 1page max bio, 2) table of contents, 3) year each photo was taken, 4) title for each image, 5) device make and model used to capture each image, and 6) reflections for each image.
+Portfolios must include: 1) 1-page max bio, 2) table of contents, 3) year each photo was taken, 4) title for each image, 5) device make and model used to capture each image, and 6) reflections for each image.
 When writing reflections, youth should focus on what new photography techniques they were practicing when they took the photo, what makes the image successful, and what could have been done to improve the image.
+[Scoresheet SF88]

-Creative Techniques & Lighting Display or Print: Photos should capture a creative use of lighting, such as diffused lighting, backlighting, or hard lighting, reflections, or another lighting technique covered in Book 2 Next Level Photography (Activity 3-5)

-Class 30 Creative Composition Display or Print: Photos should capture a creative composition using the Rule of Thirds, Golden Triangle, Golden Rectangle, or another composition technique covered in Book 2 Next Level Photography.
+- Class 20 Creative Techniques & Lighting Display or Print: Photos should capture a creative use of lighting, such as diffused lighting, backlighting, or hard lighting, reflections, or another lighting technique covered in Book 2 Next Level Photography (Activity 3, 4, 5).
+[Scoresheet SF87] - Class 30 Creative Composition Display or Print: Photos should capture a creative composition using the Rule of Thirds, Golden Triangle, Golden Rectangle, or another composition technique covered in Book 2 Next Level Photography.
 (Activity 6, 7, 8, 9).

-Abstract Photography Display or Print: Class 40 Photos should be abstract or capture a small piece of a larger subject.
+[Scoresheet SF87] - Class 40 Abstract Photography Display or Print: Photos should be abstract or capture a small piece of a - larger subject.
 Abstract photos may not look like anything in particular but should be able to capture a viewer's attention.
-(Activity 11)

-Class 50 Candid Photography Display or Print: Candid photos should capture a special moment or meaningful interaction.
+(Activity 11) [Scoresheet SF87] - Class 50 Candid Photography Display or Print: Candid photos should capture a special moment or meaningful interaction.
 Photos should be un-posed (Activity 10).

-Expression Through Color Display or Print: Photos should capture a creative use of color or a color scheme, Class 60 such as complimentary, contrasting, monochromatic, warm, cool, primary, secondary, or tertiary (Activity 13).
+[Scoresheet SF87] - Class 60 Expression Through Color Display or Print: Photos should capture a creative use of color or a color scheme, such as complimentary, contrasting, monochromatic, warm, cool, primary, secondary, or tertiary (Activity 13).
+[Scoresheet SF87]

 DEPT. B / DIV.
-182 LEVEL 3: MASTERING PHOTOGRAPHY LEVEL 3 - RULES:
+182 LEVEL 3: MASTERING PHOTOGRAPHY

+LEVEL 3 - RULES: